-His newest work reflects the best Chicago has to offer - or so he feels - the people who surround him.
+His newest work reflects the best Chicago has to offer--or so he feels--the people who surround him.
 He is painting a series of portraits of those that interest or intrigue him in a personal way.
 He stages and photographs them in his studio before touching the canvas.

 Joslin says, "Something different and more pure emerges from the canvas when I have a personal connection to the subject."

 Some local faces can be spotted in his series of portraits, such as Michael Shannon and Tony Fitzpatrick.
 He captures their natural tendencies in a subdued environment.
 He stages Shannon in a pensive pose, tense with heavy thoughts.
 He evades the glance of the viewer.
 He is alone in the room, distracted.
-Tony is outside with his arm lightly, but protectively swooped around his dog.
+Fitzpatrick is outside with his arm lightly, but protectively swooped around his dog.
 Behind him is a flock of crows sitting on telephone wires.
-The dog is calm and pleased, while Tony is preoccupied.
+The dog is calm and pleased, while Fitzpatrick is preoccupied.
 Joslin illustrates his friends and acquaintances by uncovering that layer the public normally does not see, the grit and the vulnerability.
-View these portraits in the Slideshow to the left.
+View these portraits in the slideshow to the left.

 Joslin's own face is no stranger to the canvas.
 On many occasions, he has depicted himself in his work.
 As he presents his subjects as characters, he portrays himself in diverse images as well.
 His face has been featured as a military man, a man of wealth, a juggler, a knife thrower, a surrendered man and more.
 His work is a combination of dream and reality.
 The characters are vivid, because they are living, breathing characters in his own story.